 The Episcopal chapel was demolished, except for the catacombs, by the Cemetery Company in 1960.
 They created a memorial rose garden in its place, however the design impacted the historic catacombs.
 This chapel’s site currently has a ‘scaffold hat’ to help protect the catacombs.

-Nb: Lambeth Council compulsorily purchased the cemetery in 1965.
+Lambeth Council compulsorily purchased the Cemetery in 1965.

-There are no plans to rebuild the Episcopal Chapel at present but through the Heritage Lottery Fun project, there are plans to provide more opportunities to learn more about the two original chapels, their designs and purpose.
+There are no plans to rebuild the Episcopal Chapel at present but through the NHLF project, there are plans to provide more opportunities to learn more about the two original chapels, their designs and purpose.
 Discussions are also taking place for future development of the Episcopal Chapel site.